ragsns/dockeronazure/exercises/ex7/README.md

 Draft takes it further, leverages Helm (and Kubernetes) to provide a higher level of abstraction as an application.

-In the [Next Exercise](../ex8/README.md) we pivot to a different way of spinning up containers using Azure Container Instances.
+In the [Next Exercise](../ex8/README.md) we pivot to an different way and much simpler way of spinning up containers using Azure Container Instances.